Kressmark/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 ## Frequently Asked Questions

-### Why does my CQD v2 report data look different than the CQD v3 report data?
+### Why does my CQD v2 report data look different than the Advanced CQD report data?

-If you see data differences between CQD v2 and v3, make sure that data comparison or validation is done on an 'apples-to-apples'  and narrow level, not an aggregated level.
+If you see data differences between CQD v2 and Advanced CQD, make sure that data comparison or validation is done on an 'apples-to-apples'  and narrow level, not an aggregated level.
 For example, if you filter both reports for MSIT ‘Building 30' WiFi Teams Desktop client data, the Percentage of Poor Quality should be the same between v2 and v3.

-CQD v2 and CQD v3 have different total counts since CQD v3 has new scenarios not present in CQD v2.
+CQD v2 and Advanced CQD have different total counts since Advanced CQD has new scenarios not present in CQD v2.
 Summary Total or Aggregated all-up numbers with no filters are expected to be different.

-If the usage scenario includes Skype for Business Server 2019 calls, CQD v3 data includes Skype Bot calls (auto attendant, CVI, Virtual Desktop Interface), Live Events, and PSTN calls.
+If the usage scenario includes Skype for Business Server 2019 calls, Advanced CQD data includes Skype Bot calls (auto attendant, CVI, Virtual Desktop Interface), Live Events, and PSTN calls.
 CQD v2 does not use this data.
-(CQD v3 requires Skype for Business Server 2019 with cloud data connector configured.)
+(Advanced CQD requires Skype for Business Server 2019 with cloud data connector configured.)

-For instance, if you see 200,000 audio streams with 5000 failures in a CQD v2 Summary Report it would not be unusual to see 300,000 audio streams with 5500 failures (the difference can be due to Skype for Business Server 2019 calls, CVI calls, PSTN calls, and so on) in a CQD v3 Summary report.
+For instance, if you see 200,000 audio streams with 5000 failures in a CQD v2 Summary Report it would not be unusual to see 300,000 audio streams with 5500 failures (the difference can be due to Skype for Business Server 2019 calls, CVI calls, PSTN calls, and so on) in a Advanced CQD Summary report.

 To disambiguate unexpected differences, look at more than one breakdown of the overall data.
 Filter the data by one or more of the following parameters: